SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/global/grid_search.rst

 .. note::

-    **Key Insight:** Grid Search is the only algorithm that guarantees finding the global optimum (if it lies on a grid point) given enough iterations.
+    Grid Search is the only algorithm that guarantees finding the global optimum (if it lies on a grid point) given enough iterations.
     However, it projects poorly to important dimensions: in a 5D space where only 2 dimensions matter, grid search wastes most evaluations on